wp-plugins/simplemap/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed bug: Javascript code was breaking map functionality and the Geocode Address button in the General Options (Internet Explorer/Firefox only)

 = 1.1.1 =
 * Support for Cyrillic characters
 * Autoloading locations now respects the default zoom level set in General Options